pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 ## Push notification format configuration

-Configure message formats for APNs and FCM.
+Use these types to configure APNs and FCM payloads.

 ### APNS2Configuration